WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-13-programming-microservices-net-core-3-1.md

 ### Controllers in the API Project

 I try to keep the controller methods as simple as possible.
 They only call different services and return a model or status to the client.
-They don&#8217;t do any business logic.
+They don't do any business logic.

 ```csharp
 [HttpPost]